 Lifestyle Changes to Manage Obesity

-Managing obesity is mostly about making lifestyle changes, which may be difficult.
+is mostly about making lifestyle changes, which may be difficult.
 To maintain your weight, you must burn the same amount of calories you take in when you eat.
 To lose weight, you have to burn more calories than you take in.
 Your body burns calories just doing the normal bodily functions that keep you alive along with any extra activity.
 Exercise, besides burning calories, also builds muscle which in turn increases the amount of calories you use just to be alive.
-But your body is a very efficient engine, so it takes a lot more time and energy to burn calories than it does to take them in.
+However, your body is a very efficient engine, so it takes a lot more time and energy to burn calories than it does to take them in.

 Talk to your doctor about a weight loss program that is right for you.
 You are more likely to successfully lose weight and keep it off if you participate in a program that is easy to follow and continue forever.
-A program should include a combination of strategies, like diet, exercise, counseling, and medicine.
-Your doctor can refer you to a dietitian and an athletic trainer for more personalized help.
+A program should include a combination of strategies, like diet, exercise, counseling, and medication.
+Your doctor can refer you to a dietitian, an athletic trainer, or multicomponent weight-loss program for more personalized help.

-The American Academy of Nutrition and Dietetics recommends aiming for a lose of about 1-2 pounds/week (0.45-0.91 kg/week) and to lose about 10% of weight by the first 6 months.
+The American Academy of Nutrition and Dietetics recommends aiming for a loss of about 1-2 pounds/week (0.45-0.91 kg/week) and to lose about 10% of weight by the first 6 months.
 This can be done by decreasing food intake by 500-1,000 calories every day.

 Increasing your dietary protein to 25% of your overall calories in your low calorie diet has also been shown to improve weight loss.